jupyter/governance/_sources/trademarks.md

 We understand that not everyone (including ourselves) can afford to give away merchandise in sufficient quantities to meet demand.
-Because of this, we would love help from the community in creating an official place to purchase Jupyter branded merchandise with the profits going back to the project through NumFOCUS.
+Because of this, we would love help from the community in creating an official place to purchase Jupyter branded merchandise with the profits going back to the project through LF Charities.

 If you are interested in helping out with this please get in touch with us on the [Jupyter Google Group][].